The 15 Best Pizzas In Brisbane

 You cannot get more genuinely Italian than this pizzeria.
 This is because it is quite literally tucked inside the Case Italia Community Centre.

-It has been transformed from a food truck into a full-on pizza restaurant that boasts an extensive range of traditional options.
+Antica has been transformed from a food truck into a full-on Pizza restaurant that boasts an extensive range of traditional options.

 Did you know that you can cook a great pizza in a modern Air Fryer.
 Well, you can do that and lots more.
 For more information and prices, see here.